ForrestS2017/Zombie-RPG/README.md

 # Zombie Game
-*Zombie RPG style shooter built in Unity in order to solidify core game development skills, concepts, and philosophies*
+*Zombie RPG style shooter built in Unity in order to solidify core game development skills, concepts, and philosophies* *Using royalty free 3D Assets in order to focus on programming*

 ## Core Concepts
 * AI-based NPCs (non-playable characters)